 Handicapped parking is available across the street from the main gate.
 You must have a handicapped parking pass issued by one of the 50 states or a doctor's note.
 Florida State Troopers control the handicapped parking area and have total control over who parks there.
 Don't argue with them and don't try to fool them.

 There are many daily scheduled activities for your enjoyment and the following paragraphs will provide some advice on how to make the best use of your time.
-Admission is $7 for adults, $5 for children.
+Admission is $10 for adults, $5 for school-age children.
+Preschool children are admitted for free.

 Unless you must witness the scripted reenactment of the Battle of Olustee, Saturday is the best day for spectators.
 Not only do you have most of the day to visit the authentic camps and sutler area, but the full-scale Saturday battle is not until 3:30 pm (or 2 hours later than on Sunday).
 In addition, the crowds will be smaller than on Sunday.
 And after the battle, why rush to wait in the lines at the bus pickup points when you can take your time ambling through the camps watching the reenactors rest up and clean their weapons after fighting and dying.